avermeulen/fantastic-meme/readme.md

 # How to change CSS from the back-end

-This is an example of a project of how to trigger an change in your front-end from the back-end using `socket.io`.
+This is an example of a project of how to trigger a change in your front-end from the back-end using `socket.io`.

 It's using socket.io (in `server.js`) to send trigger an event called `change` from the back-end using `setInterval` every 2 seconds.
 It use a counter to determine what value to send to the client.